This Investing Great Produced an Annual Return of 23% Over 47 Years: Here Are 3 Lessons From How He Invests

 This article first appeared on The Good Investors on 9 June 2020 and is part of a content syndication agreement between The Good Investors and Seedly.

 The Good Investors is the personal investing blog of two simple guys, Chong Ser Jing and Jeremy Chia, who are passionate about educating Singaporeans about stock market investing.

-If you have any questions about investing, why not head over to the Seedly Community to discuss them with like-minded individuals?
+If you have any questions about investing, why not head over to the Seedly to discuss them with like-minded individuals?